-IR35 is a complex issue for large businesses and the bugbear of most contractors’ lives.
-However, most businesses know that working under a Statement of Work (SoW) is a good way to remain on the right side of IR35.
+Most businesses know that working under a Statement of Work (SOW) is a good way to remain on the right side of IR35.

-In this post, we will explore how a SoW works, why it isn’t always the best approach and our solution to this problem.
+In this blog post, we will give you an overview of a SOW, look at why it isn’t always the best approach, and our solution to this problem.

 What is a Statement of Work?